o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 # The SearchBus interface
 busType = azlmbr.bus.Broadcast

-# Iterates through all entities in the current level, and returns a list ofthe ones that match the conditions
+# Iterates through all entities in the current level, and returns a list of the ones that match the conditions
 entityIdList = azlmbr.entity.SearchBus(busType, 'SearchEntities', searchFilter)

-# Returns a list of all editor entities at the root level in the current level
+# Returns a list of all Editor entities at the root level in the current level
 entityIdList = azlmbr.entity.SearchBus(busType, 'GetRootEditorEntities', searchFilter)
 ```